 There is no requirement under conservation easement legislation to allow public access beyond what you desire.

-The agreement you work out will allow for the grantee to come onto the land for the purposes of compiling the baseline environmental report, future monitoring, and enforcement.
-When they plan to do so, the conservation easement agreement usually stipulates that the grantee will provide advance notice, and will ensure they do not interfere with your use and enjoyment of the property.
+The agreement you work out will make provision for the grantee to come onto the land for the purposes of compiling the baseline documentation report, future monitoring, and enforcement.

-The legislation in your area regarding your liability for visitors (legal or otherwise) should not be affected, except by any indemnity clauses included in the agreement.
+The conservation easement agreement will stipulate that the grantee will provide notice in advance of monitoring.